iftikharuddin/security-course/OP/readme.md

 - The `bridgeERC20` function is used to send a token from one domain to another domain.
 An `OptimismMintableERC20` token contract must exist on the remote domain to be able to deposit tokens to that domain.
 One of these tokens can be deployed using the `OptimismMintableERC20Factory` contract.
 - Both the L1 and L2 standard bridges should be behind upgradable proxies.

+## Predeploys
+- Predeployed smart contracts exist on Optimism at predetermined addresses in the genesis state.
+They are similar to precompiles but instead run directly in the EVM instead of running native code outside of the EVM.
+- Predeploys are used instead of precompiles to make it easier for multiclient implementations as well as allowing for more integration with hardhat/foundry network forking.
+- Predeploy addresses exist in 1 byte namespace `0x42000000000000000000000000000000000000xx`.
+Proxies are set at each possible predeploy address except for the GovernanceToken and the ProxyAdmin.
+- The `LegacyERC20ETH` predeploy lives at a special address `0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000` and there is no proxy deployed at that account.
+- `WETH9` is the standard implementation of Wrapped Ether on Optimism.
+It is a commonly used contract and is placed as a predeploy so that it is at a deterministic address across Optimism based networks.

+## Points
+- To deposit a token from L1 to L2, the `L1StandardBridge` locks the token and sends a cross domain message to the `L2StandardBridge` which then mints the token to the specified account.
+- Any calls to the L1CrossDomainMessenger on L1 are serialized such that they go through the L2CrossDomainMessenger on L2.
+- The `relayMessage` function executes a transaction from the remote domain while the `sendMessage` function sends a transaction to be executed on the remote domain through the remote domain's `relayMessage` function.
+- To withdraw a token from L2 to L1, the user will burn the token on L2 and the `L2StandardBridge` will send a message to the `L1StandardBridge` which will unlock the underlying token and transfer it to the specified account.
+- The `L1BlockNumber` returns the last known L1 block number.
+This contract was introduced in the legacy system and should be backwards compatible by calling out to the `L1Block` contract under the hood.
+    - It is recommended to use the `L1Block` contract for getting information about L1 on L2.
+- The `ProxyAdmin` is the owner of all of the proxy contracts set at the predeploys.
+It is itself behind a proxy.
+The owner of the ProxyAdmin will have the ability to upgrade any of the other predeploy contracts.